-Will the UTC proctor an exam in my absence?
+Will the UTC proctor an in-class exam in the event of staff absence?

-The UTC is designed to assist with alternate testing accommodations.
-Due to the number of exams administered across campus, we are unable to proctor in-class exams for instructors – this includes assisting if a TA or instructor is absent unexpectedly.
-Please contact your department for assistance securing additional proctors.
+Due to the number of exams administered across campus, we are unable to proctor in-class exams for instructors; this includes assisting if a TA or instructor is absent from the classroom unexpectedly.
+In the event you need assistance with exams scheduled to take place outside of the UTC office, please contact your department for assistance securing additional proctors.

-Will the UTC host my exam if I provide staffing?
+Can I reserve the UTC if I provide staffing?

 Unfortunately, the UTC space is not available for reservation by faculty, staff, or students.

-Oftentimes, the UTC proctors various exams simultaneously.
-Having course-specific personnel alongside our own staff creates a very confusing environment for students.
-Since appointments are made with short notice, the UTC cannot anticipate if our space will be empty at a requested date and time.
+Since appointments are sometimes made with short notice, the UTC cannot anticipate if our space will be empty at a requested date and time.
 Additionally, having outside personnel in our space presents a security risk and could harm our certification eligibility.